spectreconsole/spectre.console/README.md

 ## License

-Copyright © Patrik Svensson, Phil Scott
+Copyright © Patrik Svensson, Phil Scott, Nils Andresen

 Spectre.Console is provided as-is under the MIT license.
 For more information see LICENSE.